BlindHarmony: "Blind" Harmonization for MR Images via Flow model: Methods

 \subsection{Harmonization model}

 When a subject undergoes multiple scans with different vendors or MRI scan parameters, the resulting MR images exhibit differences, mainly in low-frequency, while the structural differences are relatively small.
 This provides some insight into the relationship between images from different domains.
-Firstly, the images are highly correlated, as the difference between domains does not significantly impact the overall.
+Firstly, the images are highly correlated, as the difference between domains does not largely affect the overall contrast.
 Secondly, the edges of the images coincide.
 Given $x_s$ as the source domain image and $x_h$ as its corresponding harmonized version to the target domain, the following equation holds due to the correlation and edge coincidence:

-In these equations, $M$ is a mask obtained by thresholding the gradient value of $x_s$, which retains only the non-edge regions. $G$ represents the gradient operator, and $NCC$ denotes normalized cross-correlation.
+In these equations, $NCC$ denotes normalized cross-correlation and $\| \|_1$ denotes the L1 norm. $M$ is a mask obtained by thresholding the gradient value of $x_s$, which retains the non-edge regions, and $G$ represents the gradient operator.
 Equation \ref{eq:ncc} suggests that the harmonized image should have a high cross-correlation value with the source domain image.
-Equation \ref{eq:grad} enforces edge sparsity in the harmonized image within regions where the source domain image is considered not to have any edges.
+Equation \ref{eq:grad} enforces edge sparsity in the harmonized image within regions where the source domain image is considered to have no edges (see Supplementary material for visual illustration for Eq. \ref{eq:ncc} and \ref{eq:grad}).

-Based on the formulation above, we can define a distance measure, $D$, between the source domain image and the harmonized image:
+Based on the above formulation, we can define a distance measure, $D$, between the source domain image and the harmonized image:

-Here, $\beta$s are hyperparameters.
-However, the problem of finding $x_h$ that satisfies $D(x_h,x_s)=0$ given $x_s$ is highly ill-posed, as there exists a trivial solution of $x_h=x_s$.
-Nevertheless, if the prior distribution of the target domain $p_X(x)$ is given, the problem can be solved using a regularization approach:
+Here $\beta$s are hyperparameters.
+The problem of finding $x_h$ that satisfies $D(x_h,x_s)=0$ given $x_s$ is highly ill-posed, as there exists a trivial solution of $x_h=x_s$.
+However, if the prior distribution of the target domain $p_X(x)$ is given, the problem can be solved using a regularization approach:

 where $\alpha$ is a regularization parameter.
-The remaining issue is how to estimate the prior distribution of the target domain and optimize the solution for $\widehat{x_h}$.
-We have selected the normalizing flow model to map the distribution of the target domain, as the inherent invertibility of the flow model can provide an advantage for optimization.
+Equation \ref{eq:regeq} tries to generate an image that is structurally close to the source domain image while having a high probability in the target domain.
+The remaining issues are how to estimate the prior distribution of the target domain and how to optimize the solution for $\widehat{x_h}$.
+We selected the normalizing flow model to map the distribution of the target domain, because the inherent invertibility of the flow model can provide an advantage for optimization.